DarkSide (hacker group): Mechanism of attack

 The DarkSide ransomware initially bypasses UAC using the CMSTPLUA COM interface.
+The software then checks the system's location to avoid machines in former Soviet countries; the list of languages that are whitelisted are Russian, Ukrainian, Belarusian, Tajik, Armenian, Azerbaijani, Georgian, Kazakh, Kyrgyz, Turkmen, Uzbek, Tatar, Moldovan Romanian, and Syrian Arabic.

 The software then creates a file named LOG.{userid}.TXT, which serves as a log file.
 The software deletes files in the recycle bin one by one, uninstalls certain security and backup software programs, and terminates processes to allow access to user data files.
 During the encryption process proper, a user ID is generated based on a MAC address and appear appended to filenames, and file data is encrypted with Salsa20 and a randomly generated matrix key (which, encrypted with a hardcoded RSA key, is itself appended to the file).
 However, the software avoids encrypting certain folders, files, and filetypes.

 Finally, the ransomware leaves behind a ransom note titled README.{userid}.TXT, which directs the user to access a site with Tor; this site then prompts the user to verify their identity and to make a payment using Bitcoin or Monero.

 Business model

 DarkSide uses intermediary hackers 26c3weq ("affiliates").
 It uses "ransomware-as-a-service" — a model in which DarkSide grants its "affiliate" subscribers (who are screened via an interview) access to ransomware developed by DarkSide, in return for giving DarkSide a share of the ransom payments (apparently 25% for ransom payments under US$500,000 and 10% for ransom payments over US$5 million).
 Affiliates are given access to an administration panel on which they create builds for specific victims.
 The panel allows some degree of customization for each ransomware build.
 Cybersecurity firm Mandiant, a subsidiary of FireEye, has documented five clusters of threat activity that may represent different affiliates of the DarkSide RaaS platform, and has described three of them, referred to as UNC2628, UNC2659, and UNC2465.

-Some researchers have contended that DarkSide’s business model is comparable to a franchise, meaning that buyers can use DarkSide’s branding in their attacks.
+Some researchers have contended that DarkSide's business model is comparable to a franchise, meaning that buyers can use DarkSide's branding in their attacks.
 Additionally, DarkSide is known to operate with a level of professionalism, as analysts have noted that the hacker group has a press room, mailing list, and victim hotline found on their website.